 Kowloon Central Post Office

-- The Bank may have obtained a credit report on the customer from a credit reference agency in considering any application for credit.
-In the event the customer wishes to access the credit report, the Bank will advise the contact details of the relevant credit reference agency.
+(k) We may have obtained a credit report on you from a credit reference agency in considering any application for credit.
+In the event you wish to access the credit report, we will advise the contact details of the relevant credit reference agency.

-- Nothing in this Notice shall limit the rights of customers under the Ordinance.
+(l) Nothing in this Notice shall limit your rights as a data subject under the Ordinance.

 Personal Information Collection Statement for HSBC Mandatory Provident Fund

 For more information, please click here.